 Perhaps no other American stamped his imprint on children's literature quite like Dr. Seuss did.
 His books have sold more than 600 million copies and still fly off the shelves to this day.
-He created some of our favorite children's literary characters including that famous cat and elephant.
+He created some of our favorite children's literary characters including that famous cat.

 He got kids to read